conduktor/conduktor-docs/docs/platform/troubleshooting/debugging.md

 ## Installation

-note available only for Linux, Mac and WSL2 for now. if you need an other support, make us a request
+> **Note** :  available only for Linux, Mac and WSL2 for now.
+> if you need an other support, make us a request

 [download ARM version](https://releases.conduktor.io/platform-diagnostic-arm_0-1-0)
 [download x86 version](https://releases.conduktor.io/platform-diagnostic-amd_0-1-0)